-Keep up-to-speed with our events, hosted (chiefly) in London and Oxford.
-You’ll meet agents, editors, publishers – and it’s uplifting to realise the industry is warm, welcoming, open to new writers.
+Through our in-person and on-line events, you’ll meet agents, editors, and publishers – plus it’s uplifting to realise the industry is warm, welcoming, and always open to new writers.

-Oh, and lengthy as this guide is, we know that some of you will still have questions.
+Lengthy as this guide is, we know that some of you will still have questions.
 For that reason, we’ve put together our jumbo literary agent explainer – a kind of FAQ for all things agent.
 You’ll probably want to take a peep at our Getting Published guide as well.
-You can get that here.
+You can get that here